aadilmallick/my-notes-docusaurus/docs/js-frameworks/02-next-js.md

 }
 ```

-Partial prerendering is now baked into nextjs 16 and thus is the default.
+Therefore, the new best practice is the following:

+- Always put your dynamic code `cookies()`, `fetch()`, etc. in an async component that is nested farther down the page level rather than wrapping the entire page, so you can take advantage of PPR and leave some parts of the page static while you leave other parts dynamic.

+#### Next 15

-However, in next 15, you enable it in the next config:
+In next 15, you enable it in the next config:

 ```
 nextConfig.experimental.ppr = true